electro-smith/DaisyDuino/README.md

 To add the Daisy board to your Arduino IDE, follow these instructions from stm32duino. https://github.com/stm32duino/wiki/wiki/Getting-Started

+Set the Board to "Generic STM32H7 Series"

 ## Running the examples

 Running the example programs works the same way that all Arduino examples work.
 Click file->examples, and then scroll all the way to the bottom to until you see the "Audio" tab.
 You can then select one of our audio specific example programs.

 ## Built With